Skip to definition.

 Verb: go (went,gone,going,goes) gow

-1. Change location; move, travel, or proceed, also metaphorically
+1. Change location; proceed; also used metaphorically

-"How fast does your new car go?"; "The policemen went from door to door looking for the suspect"
+"How fast does your new car go?"; "The policemen went from door to door looking for the suspect";

 - travel, move, locomote